Call Triage on (01384) 456111 extension 3053

 If you think you are in labour and are booked under the care of your midwife, you should inform the Triage midwife.
 When you telephone, you may be transferred to the MLU or asked to attend the MLU when you arrive.

-If you need help or advice before 20 weeks of pregnancy, please contact your GP, go to Accident and Emergency Department, or contact your community midwife team; you may then be referred to the Early Pregnancy Assessment Clinic.
+If you need help or advice before 20 weeks of pregnancy, please contact your GP or go to Accident and Emergency Department, During Monday to Friday 9-5 you may contact your community midwife team; you may then be referred to the Early Pregnancy Assessment Clinic.

 Very occasionally a labour can develop very quickly and if you feel your baby’s birth is imminent, please telephone an emergency ambulance on 999.